lox/ecsy/README.md

 A tool for managing and deploying ECS clusters, because the [official one](https://github.com/aws/amazon-ecs-cli) is [terrible](#why-not-amazon-ecs-cli)

-Derived from `99designs/ecs-cli`, many thanks to those guys for being awesome and making it possible for me to release it open-source.
+Originally `99designs/ecs-cli`, many thanks to those guys for being awesome and making it possible for me to release it open-source.

 ## Features

  * CloudFormation templates are used to manage the network stack (VPC), ECS services and ECS cluster
- * Designed for managing many people who manage many different ECS clusters
+ * Designed for managing many ECS clusters

 ## Installing